sankalok/sankalok.github.io/_pages/about.md

 Hi!
 My name is Sankalok (pronounced Shaun-ko-lock).

 I am broadly interested in Natural Language Processing and Computational Biostatistics/Survival Analysis.
-Currently, I am a Research Engineer in the Theory Lab @ Huawei HKRC working on Similarity Search Optimization for High Dimensional Vectors in the Systems Theory team.
-Previously, I was a Junior Research Scientist at B. Y. Quantitative Medicine, advised by <a href="https://www.byqmed.com/index.php/core-team/">Prof. Benjamin Yung</a>.
+Currently, I am a Research Engineer in the Theory Lab @ Huawei HKRC, working in the Systems Theory team.

-Connect at ssen2001[at]connect[dot]hku[dot]hk!
+"I will be the last one
+So I'll leave a light on
+Let there be no darkness, in your heart." - _Monsters_, **James Blunt**